US STOCKS-Indexes recover in cautious trade amid global tensions

 * Consumer sentiment weakest since September 2014

-Nov 24 U.S. shares were up slightly in afternoon trading, driven by a rise in the S&P energy sector as oil prices rose, as investors focused on global politics after Turkey shot down a Russian warplane near the Syrian border.
+Nov 24 U.S. shares had recovered most of their morning losses by early afternoon on Tuesday but investors remained cautious after Turkey shot down a Russian warplane near the Syrian border.

-The three major indexes recovered from a morning selloff that was triggered by the overseas news despite strong U.S. economic data.

-Oil prices were up more than 2 percent after a spike in Middle East tensions.
+Oil prices were up more than 2 percent on the prospect of more chaos in the Middle East.
+Gold and U.S. Treasuries, traditional safe-haven assets, also rose.

-"You came in this morning and everybody was talking about this potential escalation of violence between Turkey and Russia," said Andrew Frankel, co-president of Stuart Frankel & Co in New York, adding that investors settled down after Russia did not appear to respond with immediate action.
+"Markets tend to overreact on these types of geopolitical events and they don't have much of a fundamental impact on markets," said David Schiegoleit, senior portfolio manager at U.S. Bank Private Client Reserve in Los Angeles.

+"It's mostly fear-based trade as to what could happen if tensions were to escalate."

 Travel-related stocks fell after the U.S. State Department issued a global travel alert for Americans.
-The Dow Jones Airlines index index was down 2.7 percent, led by a 5-percent decline in Allegiant Travel.
-United Continental and Delta Air Lines both fell around 3 percent.
+Among airlines, United Continental fell 3 percent, American Airlines 2.7 percent and Delta Air Lines 2.9 percent.

-Seven of the 10 major S&P sectors were flat to up slightly, with energy leading the pack with a 2.4-percent increase, followed by a 1-percent increase in materials .
+Six of the 10 major S&P sectors were lower, with losses limited by the energy sector's 2.3 percent rise.
+Exxon and Chevron were both up about 2 percent.

-Tiffany's shares were up 3.9 percent at $79.59, recovering from a 2-percent loss.
-The upscale jeweler reported a surprise drop in quarterly sales and forecast a bigger fall in full-year profit than expected.
-But it gave a higher free cash flow forecast and accelerated share buybacks.
+Tiffany's shares were up 3.4 percent at $79.09, recovering from a 2 percent loss after the upscale jeweler reported a surprise drop in quarterly sales and forecast a bigger fall in full-year profit than it expected.

-Campbell Soup was up 3 percent after the world's biggest soup maker reported a better-than-expected quarterly profit and raised its full-year profit forecast.
+Campbell Soup was up 3.6 percent at $51.59 after the world's biggest soup maker reported a better-than-expected quarterly profit and raised its full-year profit forecast.

+Xerox reversed course and was down 2 percent at $10.53.
+Carl Icahn disclosed a 7.13 percent stake late on Monday.

 Hewlett-Packard will release its last quarterly results as a single company after the close.

-The S&P 500 posted 9 new 52-week highs and 8 new lows; the Nasdaq recorded 54 new highs and 69 new lows.
-(Additional reporting by Abhiram Nandakumar in Bengaluru; Editing by Ted Kerr and Nick Zieminski)
+The S&P 500 index showed eight new 52-week highs and eight new lows, while the Nasdaq posted 30 new highs and 58 new lows.
+(Reporting by Abhiram Nandakumar in Bengaluru; Editing by Ted Kerr)

 * Indexes up: Dow 0.84 pct, S&P 0.89 pct, Nasdaq 0.79 pct (Updates to late afternoon)